|

 projects,

-The Battses both admitted mixed feelings
+The Battses both admitted mixed

-adding “It's been a very positive experience.”
+about,” Batts said, adding “It's been a very positive

 At the work site, Batts supervised

-a rotating contingent of volunteer skilled laborers, supplied by
+a rotating contingent of volunteer skilled laborers, supplied

-quarters at the First United Methodist Church.
+in quarters at the First United Methodist Church.

-The Niles project was the first Batts
+The Niles project was the first

-worked side by side.
+volunteers worked side by side.

 “The Church of the Brethren